DrEsteban/Enhanced-Dimmer-Switch/README.md

 # Enhanced-Dimmer-Switch
 Smartthings Dimmer Switch Device Handler.
 Allows customization of switch's behavior.
-I use it for my GE Z-Wave Smart Dimmer (In-Wall), 12724 switch.
+I use it for my GE Z-Wave Plus Smart Dimmer (In-Wall), 14294 switches.

 # Usage
-Open up the device confiruation menu (the Gear Icon).
+Open up the device configuration menu (the Gear Icon).
 Choose settings that you like.
-Hit **Configure Tile** in device.
+The settings will be pushed to the device when you exit the settings menu.

 ## Hints